Top 10 Toughest Exams in India: 2025-26

 Purpose of examto get admission to engineering colleges

-Top Colleges Accepting JEE Main for B.Tech in India
+Also Read: Top Colleges Accepting JEE Main for B.Tech in India

 CAT (Common Admission Test)

 The CAT exam is a national-level test that is conducted by IIM on a rotational basis.
 It is a computer-based exam that students take to gain admission to the Master in Business Administration (MBA) program.
-Students who have scored 50% or more in their Bachelor’s degree can apply for the exam, while the aggregate score for reserved categories is 45%.
+Students who have scored 50% or more in their Bachelor’s degree can apply for the exam, while the aggregate score for the reserved categories is 45%.

 The exam consists of three sections, namely quantitative aptitude, logical reasoning and data interpretation, verbal ability, and reading comprehension.
 The questions in the exam will be in the form of multiple-choice and non-multiple-choice questions.
 This year, the exam is expected to have 66 questions.
-To determine CAT scores, the exam undergoes scaling and normalization processes since it is conducted in multiple shifts.
+To determine CAT scores, the exam undergoes scaling and normalisation processes since it is conducted in multiple shifts.

 Candidates appeared2.30 lakh approx.